-Bill Number & Author Description Position Status AB 455 (Bonta- D) San Francisco-Oakland Bay Bridge: transit-only traffic lanes.
-Would authorize the Bay Area Toll Authority, to designate transit-only traffic lanes on the San Francisco-Oakland Bay Bridge.
-Watch Assembly Transportation AB 629 (Chiu-D) San Francisco Bay area: public transportation.
-Would require the Metropolitan Transportation Commission to establish and maintain a transit priority network for the San Francisco Bay area that designates corridors that will most benefit from interventions to support fast and reliable transit service, among other things.
-Watch Assembly Transportation AB 773 (Nazarian-D) Street closures and designations.
+Bill Number & Author Description Position Status AB 43 (Friedman-D) Traffic safety.
+Would grant Caltrans and local authorities greater flexibility in setting speed limits based on recommendations in the Zero Traffic Fatality Task Force made in January 2020.
+Watch Senate Transportation AB 629 (Chiu-D) San Francisco Bay Area: public transportation.
+Would require the Metropolitan Transportation Commission to establish and maintain a transit priority network for the San Francisco Bay Area that designates corridors that will most benefit from interventions to support fast and reliable transit service, among other things.
+Watch 2-year bill AB 773 (Nazarian-D) Street closures and designations.
 Would authorize a local authority to close a portion of a street under its jurisdiction to through vehicular traffic; would also authorize a local authority to adopt a rule or regulation to designate a local street within its jurisdiction as a slow street.
-Watch Assembly Local Government AB 1238 (Ting-D) Pedestrian access. • Would decriminalize jaywalking.
-Watch Assembly Transportation SB 261 (Allen-D) Regional transportation plans: sustainable communities strategies.
+Watch Senate Transportation AB 970 (McCarty-D) Planning and zoning: electric vehicle charging stations: permit application: approval.
+Would establish specific time frames in which local agencies must approve permits for EV charging stations.
+Watch CSAC opposed Senate Governance and Finance AB 1238 (Ting-D) Pedestrian access.Would decriminalize jaywalking.
+Watch Assembly Senate Transportation SB 261 (Allen-D) Regional transportation plans: sustainable communities strategies.
 Would require each county to biennially report to its metropolitan planning organization the number of housing and jobs, and transit supportive infrastructure, existing and planned, that demonstrates implementation of strategies included in the applicable sustainable communities strategy.
-Watch Senate Transportation
+Watch 2-year bill

 Transportation financing: jointly proposed projects.
 SB 640 (Becker- D) Would authorize cities and counties to jointly submit to the California Transportation Commission a list of proposed projects to be funded by the cities and counties' apportionments of certain funds.
-Support Senate Transportation
+Support Assembly Transportation